 \section{Abstract}

-Neural Radiance Fields and Gaussian Splatting have transformed the field of computer vision by enabling photo-realistic representation of complex scenes.
-Despite this success, they have seen only limited use in real-world robotics tasks such as trajectory optimization.
-Two key factors have contributed to this limited success.
-First, it is challenging to reason about collisions in radiance models.
-Second, it is difficult to perform inference of radiance models fast enough for real-time trajectory synthesis.
-This paper addresses these challenges by proposing \methodname, a risk-aware trajectory optimizer that operates in a Gaussian Splatting model.
-This paper first derives a method for rigorously upper-bounding the probability of collision between a robot and a radiance field.
-Second, this paper introduces a normalized reformulation of Gaussian Splatting that enables the efficient computation of the collision bound in a Gaussian Splat.
-Third, a method is presented to optimize trajectories while avoiding collisions with a scene represented by a Gaussian Splat.
-Experiments demonstrate that \methodname outperforms state-of-the-art methods in generating collision-free trajectories in highly cluttered environments.
+Neural Radiance Fields and Gaussian Splatting have recently transformed computer vision by enabling photo-realistic representations of complex scenes.
+However, they have seen limited application in real-world robotics tasks such as trajectory optimization.
+This is due to the difficulty in reasoning about collisions in radiance models and the computational complexity associated with operating in dense models.
+This paper addresses these challenges by proposing SPLANNING, a risk-aware trajectory optimizer operating in a Gaussian Splatting model.
+This paper first derives a method to rigorously upper-bound the probability of collision between a robot and a radiance field.
+Then, this paper introduces a normalized reformulation of Gaussian Splatting that enables efficient computation of this collision bound.
+Finally, this paper presents a method to optimize trajectories that avoid collisions in a Gaussian Splat.
+Experiments show that SPLANNING outperforms state-of-the-art methods in generating collision-free trajectories in cluttered environments.
 The proposed system is also tested on a real-world robot manipulator.
 A project page is available at \href{https://roahmlab.github.io/splanning}{https://roahmlab.github.io/splanning}.